WeWork: 2020

 In January 2020, WeWork began phasing out free beer at all North American co-working locations and announced plans for a slower growth rate.
 On February 1, 2020, WeWork announced that Sandeep Mathrani, a former senior executive at GGP Inc. and Brookfield Property Partners, would become CEO of the company, effective February 18, 2020.
 On February 3, 2020, WeWork opened its first location in the Middle East outside of Israel in Abu-Dhabi's technology park Hub 71 under the name WeWork x Hub 71.

-On February 10, 2020, WeWork announced the temporary closure of 100 buildings in China due to the COVID-19 pandemic.
+In February 2020, the company began closing locations temporarily due to the COVID-19 pandemic.
 In late March 2020, WeWork laid off 250 employees in an effort to lower expenses, followed by another round of employee layoffs at the end of April 2020.

-On June 5, 2020, McKelvey announced that he would be leaving WeWork at the end of the month.
+In April 2020, SoftBank, then the largest shareholder of WeWork, cancelled its $3 billion tender offer to buy shares directly from some of WeWork's other major stockholders, citing failure by WeWork to obtain certain regulatory approvals, new criminal and civil investigations, and required COVID-19 lockdowns as reasons for withdrawing the offer.
+SoftBank was then sued by WeWork and former CEO Adam Neumann.
+The lawsuits were settled in February 2021; terms were not disclosed.

+In June 2020, McKelvey left WeWork.

+In September 2020, the company sold a majority interest in its China business for $200 million.

-In 2020, the company vacated 66 locations and re-negotiated lower rent, deferrals, or other lease changes at more than 150 others.
+In 2020, the company vacated 66 locations and negotiated lower rent, deferrals, or other lease changes at more than 150 others.

 2021

+In April 2021, WeWork was sued by landlord Walter & Samuels for breach of contract when it closed locations and failed to pay rent.
+WeWork then paid off its arrears but the landlord faced foreclosure after defaulting on the mortgage loan.
+In May 2021, WeWork was also sued by landlord Oxford Properties Group for failing to pay $1.8 million in rent.

+In August 2021, WeWork was one of five co-working providers selected by the General Services Administration to provide services for the Federal government of the United States.

-In March 2021, the company reached a deal to become a public company via a special-purpose acquisition company with a $9 billion valuation and merge with BowX Acquisition Corp.
-Post merger, Mathrani would continue to remain CEO but Vivek Ranadivé from BowX and Deven Parekh from Insight Partners would join the new board.
-The merger was consummated in October 2021 and shares of WeWork began trading on the New York Stock Exchange.
-In August 2021, WeWork was one of five coworking providers selected by the General Services Administration to provide services for the Federal government of the United States.
+In October 2021, the company became a public company via a $9 billion merger with BowX Acquisition Corp., a special-purpose acquisition company, and shares of WeWork began trading on the New York Stock Exchange.
+Mathrani remained as CEO but Vivek Ranadivé from BowX and Deven Parekh from Insight Partners joined the new board of directors.

 In October 2021, WeWork announced a partnership with Cushman & Wakefield that included a $150 million investment in WeWork.

 2022

 In January 2022, WeWork announced the acquisition of Common Desk.

-During the 2022 Russian invasion of Ukraine, in March 2022, WeWork closed its offices in Russia.
+In March 2022, due to the international sanctions during the Russian invasion of Ukraine, WeWork closed its offices in Russia.
 Later in 2022, the company announced that it was developing a software product with Yardi Systems called WeWork Workplace.

-In May of 2022, WeWork named Andre Fernandez as its new CFO.
+In May 2022, WeWork named Andre Fernandez as its CFO.
 He replaced Benjamin Dunham, who departed after 18 months at the company.